xrstf/guzzle.github.com/_sources/tour/http.txt

 Guzzle provides easy to use request plugins that add behavior to requests based on signal slot event notifications.

-View the plugin documention here: :doc:`Guzzle Plugins </guide/plugins>`
+View the plugin documentation here: :doc:`Guzzle Plugins </guide/plugins>`

 Cookies
 -------